 Once the change is complete, the canoe should proceed to the starboard side of the basin exit and wait for the Marshal to give you the GO command.
-The Marshal will give you a one minute warning so that you know how long you have to complete your change and get ready.
+The Marshal will give you a one minute warning so that you know how long you have to get ready.

-If multiple canoes and support boats arrive at the same time, canoes always have right of way ahead of support boats.
+If multiple canoes and escort boats arrive at the same time, canoes always have right of way ahead of escort boats.

-Support boats should exit the basin behind their canoe.
-If another team canoe is to follow very closely, the support boats must remain behind both canoes so that there is a clear and wakeless path.
+Escort boats should exit the basin behind their canoe.
+If another team canoe is to follow very closely, the escort boats must remain behind both canoes so that there is a clear and wakeless path.

-If a crew exits before the Marshal signals that the 5 minute stop is completed, a 5 minute penalty will be added to their time.
+If a crew exits before the Marshal signals that the 10 minute stop is completed, a 10 minute penalty will be added to their time.

-If a crew exits after the Marshal signals that the 5 minute stop is completed, the overall race time will restart at the signal and not when the crew exits.
+If a crew exits after the Marshal signals that the 10 minute stop is completed, the overall race time will restart at the signal and not when the crew exits.